Adlik/Adlik/TUTORIALS.md

 ## Optimize model

-Fllow the [Usage](https://github.com/Adlik/model_optimizer/blob/master/README.md#usage) optimize your model.
+Follow the [Usage](https://github.com/Adlik/model_optimizer/blob/master/README.md#usage) optimize your model.

 ## Compile model

-Fllow the [Usage](model_compiler/README.md#usage) compile your model.
+Follow the [Usage](model_compiler/README.md#usage) compile your model.

->Note:
+> Note:
 >
->You need to pay attention that the compiled model type needs to be consistent with the build serving type.
+> You need to pay attention that the compiled model type needs to be consistent with the build serving type.
 >
->When you compile the TensorRT model, the version of the TensorRT python package must be the same as the version of
+> When you compile the TensorRT model, the version of the TensorRT python package must be the same as the version of
->TensorRT (`dpkg -l | grep TensorRT`)
+> TensorRT (`dpkg -l | grep TensorRT`)

 ## Deploy serving service